I once treated my hiring of freelancers as a monumental task to be used in cases of extreme emergency.

 I am empowered, not limited by hiring freelancers to do the work of my company.

-In fact, hiring freelancers has been a critical component to building calm company practices.
+In fact, hiring freelancers has been a critical component to building a calm company.

 - My customers won’t approve of me hiring others